Kudla-Rapoport conjecture for Kr\"amer models: Introduction

 \begin{theorem} If $\mathrm{v}(L^\flat)>0$, we have the following decomposition of cycles in $\mathrm{Gr}^2 K_0(\cN^\Kra_3)$

 where $\mathrm{Gr}^\bullet K_0(\cN^\Kra_3)$ is the associated graded ring of $K_0(\cN^\Kra_3)$ with respect to the codimension filtration. \end{theorem} Theorem \ref{thm:decomposition of cD intro} is proved by intersecting $\cD(L^\flat)$ with special divisors that are isomorphic to $\cN^\Kra_{2,-1}$ and computing the intersection numbers in two different ways.
 One way relates the intersection numbers to the main result of \cite{Shi2}.
 The other way uses the decomposition in Theorem \ref{thm:decomposition of cD intro} and detects the multiplicity of each component that shows up on the right hand side.
-We expect some analogue of Theorem \ref{thm:decomposition of cD intro} to be true for general $n$.